The cost of eating healthy

 |

-Scenario 3 - Median Ontario Income, Family of Four (after tax) |
+Scenario 3 - Median Ontario income, family of four (after tax) |

 |

-Scenario 4 - Ontario Works, Single Parent |
+Scenario 4 - Ontario Works, single parent with two children |

 |